makersacademy/takeaway-challenge/README.md

 Manipulating the subsequent hashes was a challenge, as was the dependency injection of the menu class.

+To simulate the user end, I created a ruby file feature.rb to run in IRB.

 ###**Improvements**
 - removing hardwired menu
 - error methods for incorrect choice selection